ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Stock Synthesis (SS3, the third version of the software) is a widely-used fisheries stock assessment modeling framework [@methot2013].
-It implements statistical age-structured population dynamics modeling, using a wide range of minimally-processed data [@maunder2013; @methot2013].
+SS3 implements statistical age-structured population dynamics modeling, using a wide range of minimally-processed data [@maunder2013; @methot2013].
 By using this generalized framework, individuals conducting fisheries stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2013].
-Owing to these advantages, SS3 is one of the world's most commonly-used stock assessment tools, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].
+Owing to these advantages, SS3 is one of the world's most commonly-used stock assessment models, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].